dojo/cli-build-app/README.md

 #### `bundles`: object

 Useful for breaking an application into smaller bundles, the `bundles` option is a map of webpack bundle names to arrays of modules that should be bundled together.
-For example, with the following configuration, both `src/Foo` and `src/Bar` will be grouped in the `foo.[hash].js` bundle:
+For example, with the following configuration, both `src/Foo` and `src/Bar` will be grouped in the `foo.[hash].js` bundle.

+Widget modules defined used with `w()` will be automatically converted to a lazily imported, local registry item in the parent widget.
+This provides a mechanism for declarative code splitting in your application.

 ```
 {